In This Article

 People born under this sign are known to be fiery and bold, much like the bright and daring poppy flower.
 Just as you may be a little wild at times, the poppy does its own thing, often growing wildly and without abandon in fields.
 Their meandering stems always look like they're trying to escape whatever arrangement they're in, but they make perfect additions to a bouquet or centerpiece, as they always add a little movement.

 A Taurus loves nothing more than beauty and luxury, and there's nothing like a bloom with an abundance of petals and often generous sizing (dinner plate dahlias can grow to be as big as your head!) to encapsulate this star sign's personality.
 Dahlias are best cultivated in the fall, but beautiful varieties exist pretty much all year.

 Gemini: Double Tulip

 The sign of the twins, Geminis always have two personalities within them.
-As such, the lush and full double tulip (named because of the number of petals they have—more than twice as many as what you think of for a normal tulip) makes for a perfect complement to the Gemini—they are two-sided.
-They may look like a normal tulip before they've opened, but upon opening, they unfurl to look similar to a peony.
+As such, the lush and full double tulip (named because of the number of petals they have—more than twice as many as what you think of for a normal tulip) makes for a perfect complement to the Gemini.
+They may look like a normal tulip before they've opened, but upon unfurling, they look similar to a peony.